Bi-Hamiltonian in Semiflexible Polymer as Strongly Coupled System: Theoretical modeling

 $a$,$b$,$a'$ and $b'$ are arbtrary given paratmers with the assumption $a >> a'$ and $b >> b'$. $\hat{\bf e}_{\theta}$ and $\hat{\bf e}_{\ell}$ are the unit vectors that are defined along angle and bond length, respectively.

-Each Hamiltonian with the momentum Eq.(\ref{eq:eq4}) and Eq.(\ref{eq:eq5}) is to be off from the trajectory designated by the conservative force from the potential energy landscape.
-Yet, each Hamiltonian shares its amount of the perturbed kinetic energy under the total energy conservation.
-The condition of the perturbation that minimizes the entropy production could be in the form of as following:
+Each Hamiltonian with the momentum defined with Eq.(\ref{eq:eq4}) and Eq.(\ref{eq:eq5}) experiences a slight offset from the trajectory designated by the conservative force from the potential energy landscape.
+Yet, each Hamiltonian should share the perturbed kinetic energy under the total energy conservation, which is strictly guaranteed from the original system before the coarse graining process.
+The condition of the perturbation that minimizes the entropy production from coarse graining process could be in the form of the following:

 Intuitively, the consequence of the perturbation from the Dzhanibekov effect, $\Delta H_D$, to an atomic-scale system should be evanescent events as part of the omitted damping process from the loss of the degrees of freedom when the system is reduced to the CG model.
-This omitted damping process is supposed to make the oscillation remain at the constant frequency and energy as measured in experiments and simulations in equilibrium.
+This omitted damping process is intended to maintain the oscillation of the CG system defined with Eq.(\ref{eq:eq1}) with the consistency as measured in atomic scale simulations.

-The perturbed terms are regarded as the bi-Hamiltonian structure due to the evolution process of the perturbation belonging to two Hamiltonian systems.
-Therefore, the adjustments derived by the perturbation from Eq.(\ref{eq:eq4}) and Eq.(\ref{eq:eq5}) are expressed in the form of memory effect integration and the cross-correlated states in the frequency domain.
-The Mori-Zwanzig formalism for the cross correlated states and memory effect integration is well shown in the previous study\cite{Koh2015}.
-The adaptation of the diffusion process as damping, presented using the Lagrangian in the previous study \cite{Koh2021}, is further discussed using the Hamiltonian system in the following subsection.
+The perturbed terms are regarded as the bi-Hamiltonian structure arising from the evolution of two Hamiltonian systems.
+Therefore, the adjustments derived by the perturbation from Eq.(\ref{eq:eq4}) and Eq.(\ref{eq:eq5}) are expressed in the form of memory effect integration, more precisely, the cross-correlated states in the frequency domain.
+The Mori-Zwanzig formalism for the cross correlated states and memory effect integration is well shown in the previous study\cite{Koh2021}.
+The diffusion process, empirically shown to be equivalent to the memory effect integration, is derived within the stochastic thermodynamics framework in the following subsection.